 To return to the interdisciplinary humanities -- clearly we never did solve all of the conflicts and tensions and problems in the program at N.C.
 Central.
 What developed was rather an approach to them and an incorporation of them.
 The idea of writing a textbook came to me after I left Central and other collaborators came on board.
 The Humanities: Cultural Roots and Continuities has grown and changed over the years, but it was certainly formed by that initial experience.
 I called the approach "cultural roots and continuities" in the belief that many of the roots of present day cultures are to be found in the texts of the humanities but also that these texts can take us beyond our roots toward an individual and communal culture that grows from fresh encouters with texts worth encountering.
 Furthermore, our cultural roots are not limited to our ethnic roots.
 The older professors at N.C.
 Central were right to see Shakespeare, and of course the King James Bible, as roots of the discourse and cultural production of African Americans.
 African aesthetics may be seen as roots of the way in which modern European artists transformed visual perception in the teaching West.
 This is not to discount the importance of ethnic or other social roots, but simply to say that one's cultural roots may not completely coincide with them.
 If this were the case, those of us teaching foreign languages and literatures would be in a very awkward position indeed.
 Does one have to be ethnically Italian to teach or to love Dante?
 Proponents of comparative literature and of the comparative method in the arts have for some time now advocated the transcendence of the nationalist or ethnocentric approach toward a "world" literature.
 Since we cannot learn all of the world's languages, this poses the problem of translation with all its potential distortions and inauthenticities.
 In teaching works in translation, I think it is vital to remind students that they are reading a translation and if possible, to give them some sense of the original language and its particular expressive capacity.

 Both my work with Central and with my collaborators on the textbook have led me to confront the pros and cons of interdisciplinarity in the study of the humanities.
 Here the question of opening and closing appears in the form of the crossing and permeating of boundaries, or of opening the closures demarcated by disciplinary codes.
 Is there any particular advantage to studying a poem, a painting, a dance, a musical composition, a philosophical treatise together rather than separately?
 Or to looking at all of them in a political, economic, and historical context rather than in themselves?
 The interdisciplinary approach can be exciting, fruitful, but dangerous.
 Dangerous because it can be reductive: the pleasure of being able to label works in different media all as neatly "baroque" or as products of the thirty-years war may replace the more difficult pleasure attained by grappling with the stark originality of the work.
-[I should say that the temptation of this sort of labelling to a textbook author is very great indeed.]
 In this sense, what appears to be an opening or permeation may become a more restrictive closure.
 But the fruitfulness of the interdisciplinary approach also lies in just this breaking of old boundaries to formulate new concepts.
 Thinking "baroque" in a way that overarches forms and genres rather than only, let us say, in terms of diagonal composition and light and dark contrasts in painting, makes possible a more probing understanding of the term.
 The approach is fruitful in another sense because, as I was always told in graduate school, the comparative method allows one work, and one discipline, to shed light on another.
 Rather than blurring the lines between the arts, the interdisciplinary approach may actually sharpen them: thus we learn that there are certain effects that a piece of sculpture can attain that a prose narrative cannot, and vice-versa.
 The point, of course, was already made by Lessing in Laocoon .

 Another argument for interdisciplinarity is contextualization.
 The aesthetic features of a Yoruba mask can certainly be analyzed in the tranquillity of a museum but they take on quite a different significance when experienced on a dancer during the activities of the Gelede festival.
 The same can be said of music composed to be heard in a cathedral.
 Technology -- first recording, photography, and film, now video, the Internet and the various new possibilities of simulation -- on the one hand makes contextualization easily available to us and our students and on the other risks the substitution of virtuality for reality.
 Which is more the "real" work of art?
 The mask on the wall or the filmed mask on the dancer seen on the screen?
 The printed text or the digital text?
 Beethoven played by the Tokyo string quartet on CD or by a group of amateurs in the local concert hall?
 I don't think that we yet have the answers to these questions, but questions of integrating technology with the humanities will no doubt become more and more urgent for us.
 To return to contextualization, however we may want to accomplish it, the importance of setting a text or a work of art within its historical, cultural, and, I would add, linguistic circumstances cannot be overlooked.
 The danger, again, is one of reductiveness, or of context overwhelming text.
 On the other hand, not to contextualize is to risk an even greater danger, what we might call reader response ad absurdum or the fundamentalist reduction -- one our students easily fall prey to.
 Whatever I'm reading is my text, written just for me, in my language, and it means whatever I want it to mean.